Timing

 Do I need a permit to install a septic tank that will be hooked up to a municipal collection system?

-No, if the septic tank is being used in conjunction with a municipal sewer hookup, it is not considered to be part of an onsite wastewater management system and no permit/registration is required.
+It depends - if the septic tank is being used in conjunction with a municipal sewer hookup, it is not considered to be part of an onsite wastewater management system and no permit/registration is required.

 What are provincial requirements to connect to the new wastewater system?